0xSero/partisia-docs/docs/operator-9-node-health.md

 docker-compose up -d
 ````

-First you change the directory to where you put your `docker-compose.yml` file.
+First you change the directory to where you put your `docker-compose.yml`.
 You then pull the newest image and start it again.
 You should now be running the newest version of the software.

 ## Get automatic updates